ConeDragon/docs/building/tracks/ci/migrating-from-travis.md

 1. From `build.sh`, remove steps that should run only once, and extract them to the `ci-check.sh` and `pre-check.sh` files (hint, you can create `lint.sh`, and call that from both "scripts")
 2. To `pr.sh` and `pr-check.sh`, add optimizations that use the input arguments to determine which files or exercises to check.
 3. Add additional checks
-4. Add documentation how to run checks locally, and what each one tries to accomplish.
+4. Add documentation on how to run checks locally, and what each one tries to accomplish.

 [workflow-template-pr-ci-yml]: https://github.com/exercism/docs/tree/main/reference/templates/ci/pr.ci.yml
 [workflow-template-ci-yml]: https://github.com/exercism/docs/tree/main/reference/templates/ci/ci.yml